log2timeline/dftimewolf/docs/recipe-list.md

 ## `vt_evtx`

-Fetches the EVTX from VirusTotal sandbox run for a specific hash.
+Downloads the EVTX files from VirusTotal for a specific hash.

 **Details:**

-Fetches the EVTX from VirusTotal for a specific hash, processes it with Plaso.
+Downloads the EVTX files from VirusTotal sandbox run for a specific hash, processes it with Plaso.

 Modules: `VTCollector`, `LocalPlasoProcessor`